Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 Example

-Consider a project with strict
+Consider a project with strict mode disabled:

 function greet(user: { name: string; age?: number }) {